Watch the military parade for the 75th anniversary of Victory Day in Moscow on Saturday, May 9th. Our tour coincides with the commemorative events.

 Vladimir Putin’s Russia has regained much of its standing lost during the years of chaos in the 1990s and has emerged as a major challenge to Western governments.

-We examine Russia’s recent history, its perspective on relations with NATO and the conflict in Ukraine as well as President Putin’s popularity at home.
+We examine Russia’s recent history, its perspective on relations with NATO, the conflict in Ukraine as well as Putin’s increasingly firm grip on power at home.

 |DESTINATION||Yekatarinburg and Moscow|